pomle/react-node-i18n/README.md

 Factory function returned by `createInternationalizationContext` that creates localizable components in your project.

-*This is likely the function you will need the most.*
+*This is the function you will use the most.*

-It requires a specification for each language to be set, and then ensures that the correct output emitted based on the currently selected locale.
+It requires a specification for each language to be set, and then ensures that the correct output emitted based on the set locale.

 ```tsx
 import { localize } from "lib/i18n/localization"; // Your setup file